sammy78952/Project-introduction/README.md

 # Project-introduction
-We use SDL to make a C language breakout clone game.
+We use SDL to make a C++ language breakout clone game.
+This game is mainly through two-player cooperation to eliminate cubes to get points.
+Blocks will be generated at random locations within the agreed range, and one or two blocks will be generated every time a block is cleared, and one point will be added until the sphere touches the upper and lower borders to show the end of the game and the score.

 # How to play?